Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Vu Duc Con, Chairman of the Dak Lak Durian Association, said that if we look at Thailand, the Vietnamese durian industry only needs to learn from them on one standard.
 For exported durian, Thailand requires a minimum dryness level and this is the standard for the authorities to base on to conduct quality inspection.

-"I think we just need to learn from them to control this one standard.
-Because when the durian reaches the minimum dryness, the fruit must reach maturity and sweetness.
+"I think we just need to learn from them how to control this one standard.
+Because when the durian reaches the minimum dryness, the fruit must reach the right ripeness and sweetness.
 Traders and garden owners will not dare to cut and sell unripe fruit," said Mr. Con.

 Mr. Nguyen Manh Hieu said that TCVN 10739:2015 only regulates the general size and classification of fruits in general, not dividing them into specific varieties.
 Meanwhile, durian includes many different varieties, with different ripening times.